 Work Package 3 – Main Study

-WP3 covers studying the application of the closed loop system at home, under daily life conditions in very young children with type 1 diabetes over a 12 month period.
+WP3 covers studying the application of the closed loop system at home, under daily life conditions in very young children with type 1 diabetes two 4-month periods.

-To this goal, a randomised, multicentre trial will be designed and executed comparing the use of the closed loop system to state-of-the-art predictive low glucose management insulin pump therapy.
-As determined by the pilot feasibility study, either full strength or diluted insulin will be used.
+To this goal, a randomised, multicentre, 2-period, cross over study will compare the use of the closed loop system to sensor augmented pump therapy.
+As determined by the pilot study, full strength will be used unless the participant is already using diluted insulin as part of their standard care.

 The aim is to show effectiveness, safety and usability of the closed loop insulin delivery system, as well as its impact on children/family centred outcomes.